domoritz/vega-element/README.md

 ```

-`vega-element` is the Polymer element to provide an easy HTML interface to render visualizations for any vega and vega-lite specifications.
+`vega-element` is the Polymer element to provide an easy HTML interface for [vega](https://vega.github.io/vega) and [vega-lite](https://vega.github.io/vega-lite) visualizations.
 More API documentation and Demos can be found  [here](https://www.webcomponents.org/element/PolymerVis/vega-element)

 **Versions details**